zachmccabe/beijing/docs/faq.md

 layout: pek
 title: Frequently asked questions
 pub-date: 2018-04-18
-mod-date: 2018-08-21
+mod-date: 2020-01-21
 image: https://www.zachmccabe.com/beijing/assets/viz/beijing-bonus-chapter-250.png
 description: Have a question about the Photographers Field Guide to Beijing?
 Let’s get you an answer!
 lede: Have a question about the Photographers Field Guide to Beijing?
 Let’s get you an answer!
-cta: Read this far and still have an unanswered question? <a href="mailto:hello@zachmccabe.com">Email me</a> and I'll help ya out!
+cta: Read this far and still have an unanswered question? <a href="mailto:hello@zachmccabe.com">Email me</a> and I'll help ya out.

 ---